-It's a culture swarming in mystery and the macabre; it gave us Hallowe'en and jack-o-lanterns, Dracula and Carmilla, headless horsemen and banshees; and a host of masterful literary minds -- wildly imaginative and unsettlingly powerful.
-Ireland has contributed more to the Gothic sensibility than almost any other culture.
+For centuries Ireland has fostered a culture swarming in mystery, magic, and the macabre: it gave us Samhain and jack-o-lanterns, Dracula and Carmilla, headless horsemen and banshees, and a rambling host of masterful literary minds whose supernatural fiction is still celebrated for being wildly imaginative and unsettling.
+Ireland has arguably contributed more to the Gothic sensibility than almost any other culture.

 7. OSCAR WILDE